mikebaker85/shiptheory-api-docs/source/includes/main.md

-telephone | No | Delivery contact telephone number mobile | No | Delivery contact mobile number email | No | Delivery contact email address sender | | If not sent, defaults to your default shipping location company | No | The sender company name first name | Cond. | First name of the sender
+telephone | No | Delivery contact telephone number mobile | No | Delivery contact mobile number email | No | Delivery contact email address tax_number | No | Tax number, or EORI number of the customer sender | | If not sent, defaults to your default shipping location company | No | The sender company name first name | Cond. | First name of the sender